wix-incubator/vscode-glean/README.md

 #### glean.jsModuleSystem (Default: 'esm')
 Determines how the selected code will be exported/imported.
 Valid options are 'esm' and 'commonjs'.

-#### glean.jsFilesExtentions (Default: [ "js", "jsx", "ts", "tsx" ])
+#### glean.jsFilesExtensions (Default: [ "js", "jsx", "ts", "tsx" ])
-List of extentions of files that should be treated as javascript files.
+List of extensions of files that should be treated as javascript files.
 This determines whether or not the snippet will be exported and imported.
-The snippet will be treated as javascript only if the extention of both origin and target files appears in this list.
+The snippet will be treated as javascript only if the extension of both origin and target files appears in this list.

 #### glean.switchToTarget (Default: false)
 Determines whether VSCode should switch to target file after extracting.